Skip to Content

 Funeral home owners accept plea deal for federal charges of wire fraud

 DENVER, Colo.
-(KRDO) - In a federal courtroom on Thursday afternoon, Return to Nature funeral home owners Jon and Carie Hallford both changed their plea of not guilty for over a dozen counts of wire fraud-related charges, to guilty, as the two have accepted a plea agreement from the U.S Attorney's office.
+(KRDO) - In a federal courtroom on Thursday afternoon Return to Nature funeral home owners Jon and Carie Hallford both plead guilty to charges relating to wire fraud.
+The two accepted a plea agreement from the U.S Attorney's office, for their role in scheming to pocket money from customers of their funeral home business, and stacking up nearly 200 bodies at one of their buildings in the process.

-Carie Hallford appeared in court at 1 p.m. on Thursday, with her husband Jon appearing afterward at 1:30 p.m.
-The two have been litigated as separate cases since their arrest in April 2024.
-She and her spouse both plead guilty to Judge Nina Wang, on one count of Conspiracy to Commit Wire Fraud, as per the plea agreement drafted by the U.S. Attorneys.
+Carie Hallford appeared in court at 1 p.m. on Thursday, with her husband Jon appearing afterward just before 2 p.m, as the couple have been litigated as separate cases since their arrest in April 2024.
+She and her spouse both plead guilty to Judge Nina Wang, on one count of Conspiracy to Commit Wire Fraud, as per the plea agreement drafted by the U.S. Attorneys and the defenses.

-The federal charges were originally filed as 13 counts of Wire Fraud, and two counts of Conspiracy to Commit Wire Fraud in April.
-However, prosecutors elected to have the husband and wife plead guilty to only one charge of Conspiracy to Commit Wire Fraud for the plea deal.
+The federal charges that landed the couple in court, were originally filed as 13 counts of Wire Fraud, and two counts of Conspiracy to Commit Wire Fraud, in mid-April.
+However, prosecutors elected to have the husband and wife plead guilty to only one charge of Conspiracy to Commit Wire Fraud for the sake of the plea deal.

 Prosecutors also allege that upwards of $130,000 dollars that the Hallfords earned from taking cremation and burial payments from families, were spent on: vacations, cryptocurrency, cosmetic procedures, dining, jewelry, and more.

 Investigators allege that the bodies were left to decompose, stacked on top of one another in the small building while the couple allegedly pocketed tens of thousands of dollars for cremations that they never performed for families.
-Court documents previously alleged that the Hallfords gave families ground-up concrete, instead of ashes for the cremations they didn't do.
+Court documents previously explained that the Hallfords gave families ground-up concrete, instead of ashes for the cremations they didn't do, a claim that families realized and tested for themselves.

 The two used a bondsman to bail out of El Paso County jail for their state charges but were required to live under GPS monitoring, while they lived in a hotel and worked through the delivery service Doordash, before their arrest by U.S Marshalls on the federal charges a few months later.